fract-lang/fract/docs/fract/naming_conventions.md

 # Naming Conventions

-A naming can not begin with a number and a period.
-It can not end with a point.
-It can not contain any special characters except periods and underscores.
+A naming cannot begin with a number and a period.
+It cannot end with a point.
+It cannot contain any special characters except periods and underscores.

 ## Wrong Name Examples
 + .name